ErayOnder/Standalone-Notification-Module/README.md

 Replace these placeholders with actual values in your local environment or deployment platform.
 This ensures secure and personalized configuration for services like SMTP and AWS SES.

+You can only use one of the channels below.

 For AWS SES:
 ```yaml
 cloud: